Torrão

 Torrão ([tuˈʁɐ̃w]) is a civil parish and town, in the municipality of Alcácer do Sal, in the Portuguese district of Setúbal, bordering on the districts of Évora and the Beja.
-It is crossed by the river Xarrama River.
+It is crossed by the Xarrama River.
 The population in 2011 was 2,295, in an area of 372.39 km2.

 In 2012, Torrão was, in terms of area, the third-largest parish in Portugal but, due to a territorial reorganization, since 2013 has been the sixth-largest parish in the country.

 History

 Human presence can be traced back to the late Neolithic or Chalcolithic from excavations made at Monte da Tumba in the early 1980s.